hnatekmarorg/llm-eval/output/qwen3-235b-instruct-03_code_analysis.md

     for _ in range(10)
 ]
 ```
-- Creates a 10x10 grid where each cell is `False`, representing an unvisited square.
+- Creates a 10×10 grid where each cell is initially `False`, meaning unvisited.
-- Will be updated to `True` when the knight visits that square.
+- This will track which positions have been "jumped to" by the knight.

 #### 2. **Knight Move Generator**
 ```python